tozti/tozti/docs/dev/extensions/storage.rst

 This method also returns a javascript **promise**, that resolves to the full store resource object, or rejects to the HTTP response object.
-The resolved resource is a fully defined store resource, so it contains a ``meta`` field with meta informations, and ``attributes`` and ``relationships`` objects in accordance with the resource type.
+The resolved resource is a fully defined store resource, so it contains a ``meta`` field with meta information, and ``attributes`` and ``relationships`` objects in accordance with the resource type.
-It also has an ``id`` field, which contains the uuid of the resource inside the store.
+It also has an ``id`` field, which contains the uuid of the resource inside the remote store.

 .. code-block:: javascript